Hendri1606/ubuntu-preseed-iso-generator/README.md

 ### Requirements

 Tested on a host running Ubuntu 18.04 and 20.04 LTS.
+Works from within WSL on Windows.

 - Utilities required:
     - ```p7zip-full```